Midwexican

 What should I serve with Arm Roast?

 There are so many different routes you could go here!
 My recommendations would be to pair this with a Cheesy Potato Soup or Creamed Kale or Top Ramen Noodle Salad.
-Also, amazing paired with this homemade Creamy Dill Cucumber Salad.
+Also, amazing paired with this homemade Creamy Dill Cucumber Salad and this zesty Marinated Tomato Salad.

 Related to Instant Pot Arm Roast